When booking a trip during the pandemic we ask that you keep an open mind and be willing to adapt and be flexible.

 The above figures are a general indication only as the weather can vary considerably year on year for any given month.

-The cross country skiing equipment we will use features lightweight track fishscale classic skis (not skate skis or waxables), NNN (or similar) boots, bindings and poles.
-The total ski hire for the weekend is approximately 40 Euros per person.
+The cross country skiing equipment we will use features lightweight track classic skis with skins (not skate skis or waxables), NNN (or similar) boots, bindings and poles.
+The total ski hire for the weekend is approximately 45 Euros per person.
 We ask that you pay this sum directly to the ski shop.
 Ski equipment hire is arranged in advance.

 Please make note of your equipment hire on our Booking Form.
 We will need to know your height, weight, normal shoe size (you must give us your everyday shoe size and not your personal adjustment for wearing boots) and the measurement of your height up to your armpits for ski pole hire.